 1.4 Remove the weights, Re-zero and repeat for at least five (5) times.

-2. Accuracy test or Departure from nominal value – this method will test how accurate the displayed reading in various ranges of weights until the full capacity.
-Get 10 readings.
+This method will test how accurate the displayed reading is in various ranges of weights until the full capacity.

-2.1 Divide the full range of the balance to 10 equal weights or use 10 set points depending in the availability of weights until the full range is reached. ( from min to max)
+2.1 Divide the full range of the balance to at least 5 or use 5 set points depending on the availability of weights until the full range is reached. ( from min to max)

 2.2 Load the pan with the first standard weight